Nicole Natale:

 T

 Some people collect memorabilia, some collect friends, still others collect experiences.
 Natale collects ideas and turns them into things.
-A prolific writer, producer and visual artist, Natale is the creator of more than 28 individual pieces of work: from documentary films, to books (some under a nom de plume) to Facebook groups set up to advance ideas about family, holidays, travel and food.
+A prolific writer, producer and visual artist, Natale is the creator of more than 28 individual pieces of work: from documentary films to books (some under a nom de plume) to Facebook groups set up to advance ideas about family, holidays, travel and food.

 In recent years Natale has withdrawn from more public life, in favor of concentrating on an artist's life as well as being a mother at a time of significant unrest in America.
 Her own childhood was a story of contrast.
 Up until this point it was really okay and fantastic.

-The only culture taking shape at that time was the construction of the city’s first mall.
-Ballet, art classes, all were out of reach for being physically too far away.
-And then there was the matter of fitting into an environment that tried to define her in blunt, racist terms.
 Natale’s mother is Puerto Rican.
 Other kids told her that she was denying her Mexican heritage and ridiculed her for knowing nothing about Mexican food or culture.
 Kids would see her mother pick her up from school and ask blunt accusatory questions like “what are you?”

 Her regimented upbringing fueled her imagination and her hunger for intelligent rebellion which she found in the characters and stories she was attracted to.
 She could often be found hiding in a closet or bathroom engrossed in a book.
 Quite like the classic story, Alice in Wonderland, her mind is constantly pulling things from the ethers in a fashion that resembles the childlike curiosity of Alice and the eclectic, unconventional manner of the MadHatter.

-When asked about the first book that made her cry, she responds “I think I cry more now at my age on zoom calls than I have my entire life.”
-She added, “Where the Red Fern Grows, scarred me for life.
-I’m very sensitive and empathic, but you know, you could kill a hundred adults and if a dog dies I’m a wreck.
+When asked about the first book that made her cry, she responds “Where the Red Fern Grows, scarred me for life.
+I’m very sensitive and empathic, but you know, you could kill a hundred adults and if a dog dies, I’m a wreck.
 Aliens can be blowing up whatever and some kid is in danger and I’m like, ‘what happened to the dog!’
 I don’t want the alien to eat the dog!”

 I ask her how she knew she was ‘creative.’
-She laughs and answers “I think you repeatedly hear ‘that’s creative,’ or ‘let’s bring that back down to earth here,’ and you get a sense of how you are perceived by others.
+She laughs and answers, “I think you repeatedly hear ‘that’s creative,’ or ‘let’s bring that back down to earth here,’ and you get a sense of how you are perceived by others.
 I was in ballet, I was in violin, in creative pursuits.
 There was no mastery!”
 She tries to admit in one of those sparkly moments of self-effacing criticism that reveals a deeper nature.
-“I don’t know how to play well, so I tortue people.
+“I don’t know how to play well, so I torture people.
 I have two guitars and a piano.
-I make my kids take piano lessons and they both have their own ukuleles.
+I make my kids take piano lessons and they both have their own guitars.

 Currently in the works is a television project, a sequel to a previous novel, and three children’s books as well as unique funding mechanisms that can bring art to the world in a more expeditious manner.